 Any real property acquired through this buyout program will result in the land remaining open green space in perpetuity.
 Reconstruction may NOT occur on lots in these areas; lots will be maintained as flooding buffer zones or other non-residential/commercial uses.
-The purchase of vacant land in buyout areas is permissible, subject to the application prioritization process (see §4.5.1).
-Any cost of maintaining the property after demolition will be paid for by Austin County, unless a HUD-allowable agreement is made with another party.
+Any cost of maintaining the property after demolition will be paid for by Fayette County, unless a HUD-allowable agreement is made with another party.